EMRs Under Attack: Legacy Software Ranks as No. 1 Cybersecurity “Bad Practice”

 Legacy/Unsupported Software Ranks No. 1 as a “Bad Practice”

-Multiple silos of data stored in outdated systems offer some of the easiest entry points for hackers.
+Multiple silos of data stored in outdated systems offer the easiest entry points for hackers.
 Legacy software kept running in read-only mode can be vulnerable to corruption, breakdown, cyberattack or even internal threats.
 Minimizing open doors and windows in your organization by decommissioning legacy software to defend against cybercrime is a smart and necessary step in your organization’s long-range security plan.

 Healthcare Providers Must Strengthen Their Cyber Posture